-Green Minerals believes that a diverse work team is key to keep developing.
+Green Minerals believes that a diverse work team is key to keep developing a successful business.
 Respect for everyone free of discrimination based on race, gender, sexual orientation, disability, and other personal characteristics is a solid base of our culture.
-The company acknowledges the importance of taking action to promote and ensure equal opportunities and works toward a balance between the genders, increased diversity and inclusion in all levels of the business.
+The company acknowledges the importance of taking action to promote and ensure equal opportunities and work towards a balance between the genders, increased diversity and inclusion at all levels of the business.